arched-dev/flask-scheema/docs/source/callbacks.rst

             kwargs["output"] = query
             return kwargs

-Likely, you will want to document any changes to the available query params in `Redoc`_.
+However, you'll like want to document any changes to the available query params in `Redoc`_.
 This can be achieved with the `ADDITIONAL_QUERY_PARAMS <configuration.html#ADDITIONAL_QUERY_PARAMS>`_ configuration key.

 This key can be set in the `Flask`_ configuration or in `SQLAlchemy`_ models (globally or by `Http method`_).